-The Marc and Laura Andreessen Emergency Department at Stanford (Stanford ED) is a full service emergency care facility; treating the entire spectrum of ages, illnesses and injuries.
-For the year 2014 the Stanford ED treated almost 56,000 patients.
+The Marc and Laura Andreessen Emergency Department at Stanford (Stanford ED) is a full service emergency care facility, treating the entire spectrum of ages, illnesses and injuries.
+For the year 2017 the Stanford ED treated more than 70,000 patients.
 We are open 24 hours a day, 7 days a week, and we care for all patients in need of our services without regard to race, religion, gender or ability to pay.

-The Emergency Physicians at Stanford have access to the full spectrum of diagnostic modalities and capabilities currently available for the evaluation and emergent treatment of patients in our department.
-Further, our staff have access to a wide array of specialists and sub-specialists to aid in caring for our patient population.
-We strive to provide the best possible care in the fastest fashion possible.
+Access to leading edge technology and expert specialists: The Emergency Physicians at Stanford have access to leading-edge diagnostic and treatment technologies.
+Our staff also have access to a wide array of specialists and sub-specialists to aid in caring for our patient population.

 We receive patients by multiple routes – Emergency Medical Services (EMS) ambulances; the Stanford Life Flight and CalStar helicopters; private physician office and clinic referrals; and via walk-in service.

-Once a patient’s evaluation is completed in our ED, if they have a private physician, we strive to contact that physician to give them an update on that patient’s status whenever appropriate.
+Once a patient’s evaluation is completed in our emergency department, if they have a private physician, we strive to contact that physician to give them an update on that patient’s status whenever appropriate.

-As a top level teaching institution, Stanford is on the cutting edge of medical technology and advances.
-We routinely have student physicians and residents-in-training working in the ED, and always closely supervised by fully trained attending emergency physicians who see every patient that comes through our doors.
+As a top-level teaching institution, Stanford is on the cutting edge of medical technology and advances.
+We routinely have student physicians and residents-in-training working in the emergency department, and always closely supervised by fully-trained attending emergency physicians who see every patient that comes through our doors.